skalawag/theguidetocuba.io/content.md

 ![rackup](/img/book/rackup.png)

-Now open a browser and navigate to <http://localhost:9292/>.
+Now open a browser and navigate to <http://localhost:9292>.
 It should show a greeting message as shown below:

 ![hello](/img/book/hello.png)

 > **NOTE:** To stop the web server, hit `Ctrl+C` in the terminal window where it's running.
-To verify the server has stopped you should see your command prompt cursor again.
+To verify that the server has stopped you should see your command prompt cursor again.

-As you can see, the syntax is very readable.
-We'll discuss the details in the next section.

 ## 3.3.
 Breaking Down the Syntax

-Now that we know how to build a minimal Cuba application, let's take a deeper look at the syntax.
-We can split this example into three parts:
+Now that we know how to build a minimal application, let's take a deeper look at the syntax.

-First, we require Cuba to load the gem and get access to its functionality.
+First, we load the Cuba gem to access its functionality.

 ```ruby
 require "cuba"
 ```

-Then we can identify four methods that appear in most Cuba
+Then we see four methods that appear in most Cuba applications:
-applications: `define`, `on`, `root` and `res`.

 ```ruby
 Cuba.define do